Communities developing resources and competencies for using their languages

 Dr. Frank noted in his symposium presentation that creole languages are mother tongues that arise out of pidgin languages, which in turn are formed when mother-tongue speakers of different languages have to come up with a way of communicating with each other.
 This was the case with the Sea Island (Gullah) and St. Lucian Creole, two creole languages in which he worked as a linguistics consultant.
 He pointed out that, "A remarkable feature of creole languages is that they tend to have certain identifiable characteristics regardless of where, and what language mix, out of which they had developed."

-Gullah is a creole language spoken by the descendants of West African slaves brought to South Carolina, Georgia and northern Florida from the late 1600s until the mid 1800s to work on rice plantations.
+Gullah is a creole language spoken by the descendants of enslaved West African people brought to South Carolina, Georgia and northern Florida from the late 1600s until the mid 1800s to work on rice plantations.
 The Gullah language is derived from an older form of English and West African language forms.

 He pointed out that creole languages have two particular handicaps among languages in general, both of which contribute to their being misunderstood and endangered.
 One problem is a problem of historicity.
 Other languages are based on older forms going back generations and even millennia, whereas creole languages have a definite starting point.